Local Projections vs. VARs: Lessons From Thousands of DGPs: Data generating processes

+While the estimated encompassing DFM assumes a cointegrated VECM for the latent factors, the lower-dimensional DGPs that we subsequently extract from the DFM will not satisfy exact finite-order VECM or VAR processes, and will not be exactly cointegrated.
+This follows from the presence of the idiosyncratic components and the mismatch in dimensions between the latent factors and the observable series (as specified below).
+Indeed, we show below that most of the lower-dimensional DGPs feature a combination of exact unit roots (imposed in the factor VECM), several roots near unity (owing partly to the factor process and partly to the idiosyncratic component processes), as well as smaller roots that induce transitory dynamics.
+Our DGPs are therefore consistent with the common empirical finding that there is often substantial ambiguity about the appropriate VAR lag lengths, the exact magnitude of roots, and the presence or absence of cointegrating relationships.

-\paragraph{DGP and estimand selection.} To provide a comprehensive picture of the bias-variance trade-off, we select thousands of different possible sets of observables $\bar{w}_t \subset X_t$.
-We consider two protocols for selecting these observables: one aimed at mimicking monetary policy shock applications, and one aimed at fiscal policy shock applications.
-Specifically, for each estimand and each type of policy shock, we randomly draw $n_{\text{spec}} = \text{3,000}$ configurations of $n_{\bar{w}} = 5$ macro observables $\bar{w}_t$.
+\paragraph{DGP and estimand selection.} To provide a comprehensive picture of the bias-variance trade-off, we select thousands of different sets of observables $\bar{w}_t \subset X_t$.
+We consider two protocols for selecting these observables---one aimed at mimicking monetary policy shock applications, and one aimed at fiscal policy shock applications.
+Specifically, for each type of policy shock, we randomly draw 3,000 configurations of $n_{\bar{w}} = 5$ macroeconomic observables $\bar{w}_t$.
 Thus, we end up with a total of 6,000 DGPs.
 For the monetary policy DGPs we restrict $\bar{w}_t$ to always contain the federal funds rate, while for the fiscal policy DGPs we restrict $\bar{w}_t$ to contain federal government spending.
-These two series are then also chosen as the normalization variables $i_t$ for the IV and recursive estimands.
-The remaining four variables in $\bar{w}_t$ are selected uniformly at random from $X_t$, except we impose that at least one variable should be a measure of output, and at least one other variable a measure of prices.
-The impulse response variable $y_t$ is selected uniformly at random from the four series (other than $i_t$).
+These two series are chosen as the policy variables $i_t$ for the IV and recursive estimands.
+The remaining four variables in $\bar{w}_t$ are then selected uniformly at random from $X_t$, except we impose that at least one variable should be a measure of real activity, and at least one other variable a measure of prices.\footnote{Real activity series correspond to categories 1--3 in the classification in Table 1 of \citet{Stock2016}, while price series correspond to category 6.} The impulse response variable $y_t$ is selected uniformly at random from the four series (other than $i_t$).

-For each of the 6,000 DGPs, we define the three structural impulse response estimands in \cref{sec:dgp_estimand} as follows:
+For each of the DGPs, we implement the structural impulse response estimands as follows:

 \begin{enumerate}[1.]